HBCSD Corruption

 COMPETING INFORMATION: North School is grandfathered-in as a public school.
 Grandfathered-in means that it is considered code compliant as is.
 The CDE does not require that school districts bring all existing schools up to relatively new (since 1993) Title 5 standards.
 Title 5 standards only apply to new construction.

-COMPETING INFORMATION: The Division of State Architect oversees the structural safety for all public school building projects over $42,218.00.** The Field Act passed in April 1933 made it a felony to build public schools without the approval of the Division of State Architects and without the use of licensed architects and structural engineers.
+COMPETING INFORMATION: The Division of State Architect oversees the structural safety for all public school building projects over $42,218.00.* The Field Act passed in April 1933 made it a felony to build public schools without the approval of the Division of State Architects and without the use of licensed architects and structural engineers.
 North School was reconstructed in 1934 by renowned architect Samuel Lunden to stringent Field Act specifications.
-(TL-1934Jul27 NS Field Act approval).
 All building modifications at North School have been overseen by the Division of State Architects.
-(TL-1934-2001 DSA F19-45 list)

-**NOTE: The threshold for DSA review of public school structural projects increased from $42,218 to $100,000 in 2016.
+*NOTE: The threshold for DSA review of public school structural projects increased from $42,218 to $100,000 in 2016.
 The threshold for DSA review of public school nonstructural projects also was increased from $168,187 to $225,000 in 2016.
-(TL-2016Jun27 New DSA project thresholds) HBCSD could have made up to $225,000 in non-structural improvements and $100,000 in structural changes at North School without using an architect and engineer before triggering a DSA review period.
-The elimination of the DSA review period would allow the district to use North School immediately for students rather than wait for a month-long review period.
+HBCSD could have made up to $225,000 in non-structural improvements and $100,000 in structural changes at North School without using an architect and engineer before triggering a DSA review period.
+The elimination of the DSA review period would allow the district to use North School immediately for students rather than wait for a months-long review period.

-NOTE: The HBCSD had approximately $2 million in reserves (savings) over and above the CDE 3% requirement for district savings.
-HBCSD also spent approximately $1.14 million dollars on short term portable classrooms from 2013 to 2016.
+NOTE: In 2016, HBCSD withheld 25.9% of district funds from being spent on students or district operations.
+HBCSD had more than $2 million in reserves (savings) over and above the CDE 3% requirement for district savings.
+HBCSD also spent approximately $1.14 million dollars on short term portable classrooms from 2012 to 2015.
 Therefore, HBCSD had a total of approximately $3M that could have been spent renovating North School or the Community Center for district use before passing a $59M bond to demolish and rebuild North School for $29M.

 01:05:21 [The same member of the audience (a plant by the school district?)]
 “Is there a kitchen?
 Is there eating areas at North School?”